background

 • The higher the expected synergies in the M&A transaction, the higher the purchase price – all else being equal.

-• There are three types of synergies in M&A: 1) revenue synergies, 2) cost synergies, and 3) financial synergies.
+• The three types of synergies in M&A are revenue synergies, cost synergies, and financial synergies.

-• Revenue synergies is the generation of more cash flow post-consolidation, whereas cost synergies are improvements to profitability from cost-cutting initiatives, such as employee layoffs and facility closures.
+• Revenue synergies are the generation of more cash flow post-consolidation, whereas cost synergies are improvements to profitability from cost-cutting initiatives, such as employee layoffs and facility closures.

 What are the 3 Types of Synergies in M&A?

-In M&A, the premise of the concept of synergies is the expectation that the combined value of two entities is worth more than the sum of separately valued parts.
+The concept of synergies in M&A is the anticipated value derived from the combination of two entities via a merger or acquisition, wherein the consolidated entity is worth more than the sum of the separately valued parts.

-Synergies, the financial benefits arising from the transaction, can be categorized into three distinct categories:
+Synergies—the post-M&A financial benefits arising from an transaction—can be categorized into three distinct categories:

 The post-deal assumption is that the performance of the combined company (and the implied valuation) will be positively impacted in the coming year(s).